 Meet the Doctor: Radi Zaki, MD

-Radi Zaki, MD, a transplant surgeon, is Interim Chair of the Department of Surgery at Einstein Healthcare Network.
+Radi Zaki, MD, a transplant surgeon, is the Robert G. Somers, MD, Chair of the Department of Surgery at Einstein Healthcare Network.
 A member of the Einstein staff since 1999, he practices at Einstein Medical Center Philadelphia.
 Dr. Zaki is a Fellow of the American College of Surgeons and a Philadelphia magazine Top Doctor.